Estate Planning

 How Can Proper Estate Planning Protect Your Family’s Future?

 If you are like most people, you want to do everything in your power to protect your family’s future after you have passed away.
 However, many individuals are under the mistaken impression that their assets, such as their house and bank accounts, are automatically transferred to their family members or beneficiaries after they die.
 Sadly, this is not always the case.
 Others believe their estate is too small to warrant estate planning, or they are too young to be concerned with how their estate will be handled when they die.
-The fact of the matter is anyone with valuable personal belongings, real estate, a home, a business, or anything else they would like passed to specific people when they die could benefit from speaking with an estate planning attorney.
+The fact of the matter is, anyone with valuable personal belongings, real estate, a home, a business, or anything else they would like passed to specific people when they die could benefit from speaking with an estate planning attorney.

-The estate planning lawyers of the Martino Law Group, LLC of Melrose, MA, are happy to assist clients in creating a solid estate plan that includes a will, establishes powers of attorney, and designates beneficiaries.
 In addition, an estate plan can bring parents peace of mind in determining who should have guardianship over their minor-aged children in the event of their death.

 Many Massachusetts families have found themselves having to go through probate or the court system after another family member dies without leaving a will that stipulates their final wishes.
 Proper planning with the help of a lawyer who is experienced in family law can help assure you that your desires for your family are carried out.
 You need an attorney with estate planning knowledge to ensure all your bases are covered.